 It contains DBMS-specific text of the error message you see in the log.
 It will indicate what the problem was.

 SYSDBRC contains DBMS-specific error codes generated when you use SAS/ACCESS software to access your DBMS data.
 Error codes that are returned are text, not numbers.

-These SQL automatic variables allow for more robust and database-independent error-trapping routines.
+These SQL automatic variables allow for a more robust and database-independent error-trapping routine.

 In conclusion, using the automatic macro variables provided by SAS can greatly simplify the process of debugging Proc SQL code.
 By understanding the various variables and how to use them, you can save time and improve the efficiency of your SAS programming.